 Plan investments are held in the VF Corporation Tax-Advantaged Savings Plan Master Trust ("VF Master Trust") of which Fidelity Management Trust Company ("Fidelity") serves as trustee for all plan investments except a separately managed fixed income fund of which UMB Bank, N.A. ("UMB Bank") serves as trustee.
-The VF Master Trust holds assets for this Plan as well as the VF Corporation Retirement Savings Plan for Salaried Employees.
-Participants may direct the investment of their contributions into one or more formal investment options offered by the Plan, including various mutual funds, a separately managed fixed income fund, and the VF Common Stock fund, or into various other mutual funds and exchange traded funds available through a self-directed brokerage account.
-Participants are not permitted to invest the Company's retirement contributions, they will be invested in the age appropriate target date mutual fund.
+The VF Master Trust holds assets for this Plan as well as the VF Corporation Retirement Savings Plan for Hourly Employees.
+Participants may direct the investment of their contributions and the Company's matching contributions into one or more formal investment options offered by the Plan, including various mutual funds, a separately managed fixed income fund, and the VF Common Stock fund, or into various other mutual funds and exchange traded funds available through a self-directed brokerage account.
+Participants are not permitted to invest the Company's retirement contributions in the VF Common Stock fund, but may invest them in any of the other investment options offered by the Plan.
+If a participant does not direct the investment of contributions, they will be invested in the age appropriate target date mutual fund.
 Participants may change their deferral percentage and investment direction at any time.